ProjectDreadman/WindowsAppTemplate/README.md

 # WindowsAppTemplate

-This repository serves as a template for building Windows desktop applications using Python and PyQt5.
+This repository serves as a template for building Windows desktop applications using Python and Tkinter.
 It provides a structured starting point with example code and resources, allowing developers to quickly bootstrap their projects.

 ## Features

 - **Python:** Written in Python, a versatile programming language.
-- **PyQt5:** Utilizes PyQt5 for building the graphical user interface.
+- **Tkinter:** Utilizes Tkinter for building the graphical user interface.
-- **Example UI:** Includes a basic main window with widgets and icons.
+- **Example UI:** Includes a basic application window with a menu and icons.
-- **Resource Handling:** Uses Qt Resource System for managing application resources.
-- **Windows Integration:** Provides a template for creating Windows desktop applications.
+- **Executable:** Provides a `.spec` file for building a standalone executable using PyInstaller.

 ## Getting Started